the-pawn-2017/r5t/readme.md

 ## version
 v0.5
 ## todo
-- ✅ all components support and limit
+- ✅ all openAPI/swagger components support and limit
-- ✅ param config, but no example and limit
-- ✅ Registering res&req model,now,it can use json,form, others type in developing.
+- ✅ Registering res&req model,now,it can use json,form.
 - ✅ Supporting OAuth2 , only code and implicit
 - ✅ register model
 - 🚧 complete test
 - 🚧 full document for this repo
-- ✅ Support other web server,now,echo can use r5t by some function, it's in [`example/echo`](./example/echo/echo.md)
+- ✅ Support other web server,now,echo can use `r5t` by some function, it's in [`example/echo`](./example/echo/echo.md)

 ## some useful feature
 ### 1. fast pagination